GrifP/abolishing-the-university/modules/Refusing the University/_posts/2000-01-01-refusing-and-abolishing-the-university.md

 ---
-title: Refusing/Abolishing The University
+title: Refusing The University
 ---

-## Refusing/Abolishing The University
+## Refusing The University

 The first module of this course introduces the pairing of university and abolition studies, charting a path for understanding the possibilities of the university that live beyond our current institutional conceptions of colleges and universities.
 The main reading is two chapters from  Stefano Harney and Fred Moten's 2013 _The Undercommons: Fugitive Study and Black Planning_, followed by a 2016 article by Robin D.G.
 Kelley reflection on academia’s response to the killing of Michael Brown in Ferguson, Missouri.